joseDuc/lab-java-intermediate-jpa/README.md

     }
     ```

   The choice of inheritance strategy depends on the requirements of the application, such as the need for normalization, the number of columns in the table and the number of joins required to retrieve data.
 For example, if the entities have many columns and normalization is important, then JOINED strategy is appropriate.
 If there are fewer columns, the TABLE_PER_CLASS strategy may be more suitable.
-The SINGLE_TABLE strategy is the simplest and most compact but may result in a less flexible data model.
+The SINGLE_TABLE strategy is the simplest and most compact but may result in a less flexible data main.model.

   <br>